ITU-ISE2025-GROUP8-PT/Annotations/README.md

 > [!NOTE]
-> You can run the projects with `dotnet watch` to have "rot reload" available for development.
+> You can run the projects with `dotnet watch` to have "hot reload" available for development.
 When working with the API, this automatically opens the Swagger UI debug tool to help in the development process.

 ## Solution Structure